sib-swiss/unix-first-steps-training/exercise_instructions.md

 * Globbing only matches **existing file/directory names**: expansion will not happen is there is no matching file/directory.
 This is why it's official name is *filename expansion*!
+* :fire:
-* If you don't want a specific wildcard character to expand, you can **escape it** by prefixing it with `\`.
+  **Tip:** If you don't want a specific wildcard character to expand, you can **escape it** by prefixing it with `\`.
 E.g. `ls test_\*.md` will try to list a file named exactly `test_*.md`.